 4. Enroll in a Fashion School (Complete a Degree Program)

 With creativity comes guidance.

 Guidance in this sense means first enrolling in a fashion school that teaches you the basics and the techniques of producing stunning fashion designs.

 Getting relevant training or a degree program will help you understand the rudiments of this business if you want to be involved in the sewing process.

 Training will help in developing your skills such as drawing, an eye for color and texture, an ability to visualize concepts in three dimensions, mechanical skills involved in sewing and cutting many fabrics, understanding how fabrics move, drape, breathe, react when worn.

-Your in-depth knowledge of fabric is essential to using it properly when designing and also know where to source materials from.
+Your in-depth knowledge of fabric is essential to using it properly when designing and also to know where to source materials from.

-Being able to sew difficult fabric under challenging situations will stand you in excellent stead throughout your career but you need to work at it – it’s a skill that doesn’t come easily to many people.
+Being able to sew difficult fabric under challenging situations will stand you in excellent stead throughout your career, but you need to work at it – it’s a skill that doesn’t come easily to many people.